-These two are not traditional South Indian desserts but she learned to make it from our neighbors and made it ever since.
+These two are not traditional South Indian desserts but she learned to make them from our neighbors.

 We would devour a small bowl every night.
 Dad would sometimes add vanilla ice cream to his bowl and relish this combo.

 This frozen version of the classic dessert is an ode to my mom and dad.
-They were my inspiration behind creating this fusion dessert recipe.
+They were my inspiration for creating this fusion dessert recipe.

 Why make this